GSA/resources.data.gov/pages/_resources/dcat-us.md

 ---
-name: DCAT-US Schema v1.1 (Project Open Data Metadata Schema)
+resource_name: DCAT-US Schema v1.1 (Project Open Data Metadata Schema)
 slug: dcat-us
 description: How to use Project Open Data Metadata Schema guidelines to document and list agency datasets and application programming interfaces (APIs) for